-This Template Guide primarily contains three sections for the Project Director to consider.
-The first, Evaluation and Assessment, should be used to document the requesting agency's environmental conditions and preparedness for deploying a funded ALPR.
+The Evaluation and Assessment should be used to document the requesting agency's environmental conditions and preparedness for deploying a funded ALPR.
 This checklist is not all inclusive, as other observations or notations may need to be performed by the Project Director, such as the strength of certain conditions (e.g., policies and procedures, organizational readiness, implications of deploying an ALPR to increase service time, etc.).
-Please note the Evaluation and Assessment does not provide the justification for why an agency needs an ALPR.
-This justification is outside the scope of this document.
+Please note the Evaluation and Assessment does not provide the justification for why an agency needs an ALPR, which would be included in a CATPA grant application under Equipment Budget Request Justification.